Stepping for the first time in the operating room as a nurse is an experience I’ll never forget.

 But here’s something I learned: that pressure can also be motivating.

-At first, I felt like the fear would swallow me up.
+If it is your first time in the operating room, I felt like the fear would swallow me up.

 But as the surgery continued, I realized that the fear wasn’t my enemy—it was driving me to stay sharp.
 I started paying closer attention to everything around me: the surgeon’s movements, the rhythm of the OR team, and even the subtle changes in the patient’s vitals.